 RELATED: Need more storage ideas?
 Our favorite toy storage solutions post is a must-read for all parents!

 Okay!
-Now that we better understand why puzzles are great for kids and how to store them (thank goodness) let’s get to the list!
-I’ve compiled this list of our favorite 15 toddler and preschool-aged puzzles.
+Now that we have a better understanding of why puzzles are great for kids and how to store them (thank goodness), let’s get to the list!
+I’ve compiled a list of our 15 favorite toddler and preschool-aged puzzles.
 Check it out below!

 Animal Stick Puzzle